4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Days 27-30

 You can get the bus or the train from Mirissa to Galle Fort.
-Each about 1 hour in length.
+Each is about 1 hour in length.

-This historic fort has beautiful Dutch-colonial buildings that house boutique hotels, stylish shops and hip restaurants.
+This historic fort has beautiful Dutch colonial buildings that house boutique hotels, stylish shops and hip restaurants.

-There’s also the Galle Fort ramparts to walk around and the lovely Galle Fort lighthouse to gaze at.
+There are also the Galle Fort ramparts to walk around and the lovely Galle Fort lighthouse to gaze at.

 Things to do in Galle Fort